divyasreeramesh610/Coding-Assesment_Marmeto/README.md

-Project Title: Creating a shopify page with the given design
+Project Title: Creating a frontend page with the given design

 Project Description: